British Pakistanis: Pashtuns

 Pakistani Pashtuns in the United Kingdom mainly originate from the provinces of Khyber Pakhtunkhwa and northern Balochistan in Pakistan, though there are also smaller communities from other parts of Pakistan, such as Pashtuns of Punjab from Attock.
 There are several estimates of the Pashtun population in the UK.
 Ethnologue estimates that there are up to 87,000 native Pashto-speakers in the UK; this figure also includes Afghan immigrants belonging to the Pashtun ethnicity.
 Another report shows that there are over 100,000 Pashtuns in Britain, making them the largest Pashtun community in Europe.

 Major Pashtun settlement in the United Kingdom can be dated over the course of the past five decades.
 There is a British Pashtun Council which has been formed by the Pashtun community in the UK.

 British Pashtuns have continued to maintain ties with Pakistan over the years, taking keen interest in political and socioeconomic developments in Pakistan.

 Sindhis

 There are over 30,000 Sindhis in Britain.
-Karachi is the main city in the province and largest city in the country, the last UK airline pulled out from Karachi airport in 1991 and has not had such a link since.